Priscaruso/Priscaruso/README.md

 💻 I'm passioned about Technology

-🌱 I’m currently learning Python, SQL and Azure Cloud
+🌱 I’m currently learning Python, SQL and Cloud tecnologies like Azure and AWS

+👩‍💻 I'm looking for Data or Data Cloud Engineering job opportunities

 👯 I’m looking to collaborate on Data Projects